Palgrave's Golden Treasury

 The Golden Treasury of English Songs and Lyrics is a popular anthology of English poetry, originally selected for publication by Francis Turner Palgrave in 1861.
-It was considerably revised, with input from Tennyson, about three decades later.
+It was considerably revised, with input from Alfred, Lord Tennyson, about three decades later.
 Palgrave excluded all poems by poets then still alive.

 The book continues to be published in regular new editions; still under Palgrave's name.
 These reproduce Palgrave's selections and notes, but usually include a supplement of more recent poems.
 Christopher Ricks in 1991 produced a scholarly edition of the original Treasury, along with an account of its evolution from 1861 to 1891, with inclusions and exclusions.